Fall Vacation Spots to Get Some Fresh Air

 We're falling hard for these beautiful autumn destinations.

-We've entered September, and there's no better way to beat the end-of-summer blues than by booking a fall trip.
+There's no better way to beat the end-of-summer blues than by booking a fall trip.
 Cooler weather makes for great camping getaways, rustic mountain retreats, or even a last-minute escape to the beach.
 Whether you're traveling alone, with family, or with a small group of friends, destinations like Elkorn, Wisconsin; the Catskills in New York; and Tulum offer secluded vacation spots that will encourage you to recalibrate and reconnect with nature.
-Ahead, five trips to book now and take asap.
+Ahead, six trips to book now and take asap.

 Camp Wandawega, Elkhorn, Wisconsin